-UniCredit announces new ESG targets as part of a long-term commitment to sustainability: Do the right thing!
+UniCredit ESG targets, part of a long-term commitment to sustainability

-Sustainability Matters.
-It is a key lever for our future business strategies and a critical component of our bank's success.
+Sustainability is a key lever for our future business strategies and a critical component of our bank's success.

 Sustainability is part of our Group's DNA and a key component of our business model.
 UniCredit is committed to protecting our natural capital, including the environment.
 Every company has to do more than 'business as usual' - it is now the time to act and make an impact.
 Building a sustainable future is an important challenge for both people and businesses.
-These new measures are part of our wider sustainability strategy, to make sure that we always: Do the right thing!
+These measures are part of our wider sustainability strategy.

 We have already cut our greenhouse gas emissions by more than half since 2008.
 In 2020 we reached our target of 60% reduction and we are on track to achieve 80% of reduction by 2030.
 All electricity consumption in the bank's buildings in Italy, Germany and Austria will come from renewable energy sources by 2023.
 We have already reached this target in Italy and Germany and we are on the right track in Austria.